mattermost/mattermost-handbook/operations/research-and-development/organization/channels.md

 The role of the Web Platform team is to own the infrastructure behind the Web App and Desktop App while supporting other teams that are using that infrastructure.

-Within the web app, that means tooling (eg. build tools, testing frameworks, style checking), core systems (eg. Redux, routing), and helping maintain the core features of the app.
-For the areas owned, the team is also be responsible for educating other teams about those areas and helping them coordinate work that might require changes to those things.
+Within the Web App, that means tooling (e.g. build tools, testing frameworks, style checking), core systems (e.g. Redux, routing), and helping maintain the core features of the app.
+For the areas owned, the team is also responsible for educating other teams about those areas and helping them coordinate work that might require changes to those things.

 The team is also responsible for dictating the coding style and practices used throughout the web app which can be used as a reference for other JS projects.
 As recommended practices change, the team will work with the community and other teams to implement those in the web app whenever possible.